How to shake a crap mood

 Managing a crap mood is hard, but it’s possible.
 There are two main things you can do to try and deal with a crap mood.

 1. Acknowledge that you're feeling crap and start to work out the cause of your crap mood.
 The most important part of dealing with a crap mood is just to realise and acknowledge that you're feeling down.
 Sometimes that can be enough to shift your thinking pattern.
 You can also try and suss out why you're feeling crap.
-Some strategies you can try to help identify the cause of a crap mood include - writing about how you're feeling, talking to someone you trust to get a new perspective, or using an app like In Hand to help you track your moods.
+Some strategies that can help to identify the cause of a crap mood include writing about how you're feeling, talking to someone you trust to get a new perspective, or using an app like In Hand to help you track your moods.

-2. Develop positive strategies to help you cope with feeling crap.
+2. Develop some strategies to help you cope with feeling crap.
 Here are some examples:

 Stick to a routine.